mirrexagon/lua-irc-engine/README.md

 Modules and the standard modules
 ================================
-All functionality in this module is added with modules.
-It comes with some standard modules to provide most standard IRC functions.
+Functionality in this module is added with modules.
+It comes with some standard modules to provide some standard IRC functions.
-{TODO: Document these.}

----

 To load a module, use `irc:load_module(module_name)`.